vertexproject/synapse/docs/synapse/devguides/storm_api.rst

        'tags': {'aka': (None, None),
                 'aka.beep': (None, None),}}))

+For path and repr information, see the examples in the opts documentation :ref:`dev_storm_opts`.

 print
 -----

-The print event contains a message intended to be displayed to the query caller.
+The print event contains a message intended to be displayed to the caller.

 It includes the following keys:
 - mesg: The message to be displayed to the user.